 - If your filament is too hot, it will get too soft and the print quality will decrease noticeably.
 In that case, decrease the temperature by 5° and see if it improves.

-- Unless otherwise stated by the manufacturer, stay within the 190-220° C range and nothing terrible will happen.
+- Unless otherwise stated by the manufacturer, stay within the 190-220°C for best results.

 If you go below those temperatures, you start increasing the probability of clogging the nozzle.
 There is no better teacher than experience: you do not know how frustrating a clogged nozzle can be until it is your own.